2021 WTA Finals: Tournament

-Following the cancellation of the 2020 WTA Finals, the tournament was originally scheduled to take place at the Shenzhen Bay Sports Center in Shenzhen, China but due to travel restrictions owing to the COVID-19 pandemic in mainland China, it was announced on September 13, 2021 that the tournament would move to Guadalajara for the year.
-This is the first time Mexico will host the WTA Finals.
-The tournament will be the 50th edition of the singles event and the 45th of the doubles competition.
-It will be contested by eight singles players and eight doubles teams.
+Following the cancellation of the 2020 WTA Finals, the tournament was originally scheduled to take place at the Shenzhen Bay Sports Center in Shenzhen, China.
+Due to travel restrictions owing to the COVID-19 pandemic in mainland China, it was announced on September 13, 2021 that the tournament would move to Guadalajara for the year.
+This was the first time Mexico would host the WTA Finals.
+The tournament was the 50th edition of the singles event and the 45th of the doubles competition.
+It was contested by eight singles players and eight doubles teams.

 Qualifying

-In the singles, point totals are calculated by combining point totals from sixteen tournaments (excluding ITF and WTA 125 tournaments).
-Of these sixteen tournaments, a player's results from the four Grand Slam events, the four WTA 1000 tournaments with 1,000 points for the winner, and (for the players who played the main draw least 2 such tournaments) the best results from two WTA 1000 tournaments with 900 points maximum must be included.
+In the singles, point totals are calculated by combining points from sixteen tournaments (excluding ITF and WTA 125 tournaments).
+Of these sixteen tournaments, a player's results from the four Grand Slam events, the four WTA 1000 tournaments with 1,000 points for the winner, and (for the players who played the main draw least two such tournaments) the best results from two WTA 1000 tournaments with 900 points maximum must be included.

 In the doubles, point totals are calculated by any combination of eleven tournaments throughout the year.
-Unlike in the singles, this combination does not need to include results from the Grand-Slam or Premier-level tournaments.
+Unlike in the singles, this combination does not need to include results from the Grand Slam or Premier-level tournaments.